GoogleChrome/chrome-launcher/CONTRIBUTING.md

 echo "Test the lighthouse-viewer build"
 # Manual test for now:
-# cd lighthouse-viewer
-# gulp build
-# start a server in dist/ and open the page in a tab.
+# Start a server in lighthouse-viewer/dist/ and open the page in a tab.
 You should see the viewer.
 # Drop in a results.json or paste an existing gist url (e.g. https://gist.github.com/ebidel/b9fd478b5f40bf5fab174439dc18f83a).
 # Check for errors!